-January 2019 was a grim time at Santa Fe’s Silver & Post.
-For the first time in the company’s 105-year history, it was going to miss achieving its monthly financial budget goal– all due to a $556 flip chart invoice that had fallen between two desks.
+January 2022 was a grim time at Santa Fe’s Silver & Post.
+For the first time in the company’s 105-year history, it was going to miss achieving its monthly financial budget goa l– all due to a $556 flip chart invoice that had fallen between two desks.

 Finance VP Mark Swetland called an emergency meeting – during which a number of options were debated, including lying – and just when everyone was about to give up, a cost accountant came up with the “penny tray” strategy

 Upon checking into the legalities of penny trays, the company determined that if one “takes” a penny, there’s no set timetable for “giving” it back.
-So 267 Silver & Post employees fanned out across the city, collecting 55,600 pennies from 12,304 stores.
-The funds were deposited in time to meet the budget.
+So 267 Silver & Post employees fanned out across the city, collecting 55,600 pennies from 2,304 stores.
+The funds were deposited in time to meet the budget reporting deadline.

 “It was a close call,” says the manager, who notes that careful records were maintained and that employees returned to the same stores the next month and put the pennies back.

-While Silver & Post has not had to utilize the strategy since, hundreds of US companies have.
+While Silver & Post has not had to utilize the strategy since, hundreds of US companies have implemented it when needed.
 Amounts taken and given back ranging from as low as $15, to over $10,000 – which required a mobilized force of over 1500.